VitruviusLabs/typescript/packages/mockingbird/README.md

 `mocks` is a mapping of the module dependencies to replace and with what to replace them.

-If you have aliases in your imports, you must name the imported items by original name.
+If you have aliases in your imports, you must name the imported items by their original name.

 The default import for a dependency can be filled under the `default` name.